-POLICY KBR29: PEDESTRIANS WITHIN THE MOVEMENT HIERARCHY
+POLICY KBR28: PEDESTRIANS WITHIN THE MOVEMENT HIERARCHY

 - 7.5 Speeding vehicles, rat running, noise, danger for pedestrians and air pollution were cited in consultations as the top five traffic related problems to address particularly for small residential streets.
 A hierarchy approach was considered to be correct (i.e. pedestrians then cyclists then vehicles). - 7.6 This policy seeks to maximise opportunities and safety for pedestrians (including mobility impaired), cyclists and those travelling by public transport.
-It conforms to London Plan Policies 6.9 (Cycling), 6.10 (Walking); and Westminster City Plan Policy S41 (Pedestrian movement and sustainable transport); and is consistent with Westminster UDP Saved Policies TRANS3 (Pedestrians), TRANS9 (Cycling) and TRANS16 (The road hierarchy).
+It conforms to London Plan Policies T1 (Strategic approach to transport) and T2 (Healthy Streets) and WCP Policy 25 (Walking and cycling). - 7.7 On arterial roads e.g. Red Routes and the Strategic Road Network, and in parallel with Transport for London's duty to ensure expeditious movement of traffic, opportunities to secure safe, convenient, inclusive access for pedestrians, cyclists and public transport users should be taken.
+It is important though that seeking to address the needs of pedestrians and cyclists does not impact detrimentally on the free flow of buses along the route network.
+Solutions are needed to improve cycling along Brompton Road but these should not slow buses, result in a reduction in the amount of pavement space or increase traffic congestion.